 - A Unicode font is used for Greek text.

-- Where appropriate, URLs details and the date of the latest accession have been provided.
+- Where appropriate, URL details and the date of the last access have been provided.